 More than pass the green lobsters that turn red with the steam bath.

 Or slicing into a baked potato, tackling a hot slice of blueberry pie.
 Yes please.
-Two scoops of the home made, hand cranked ice cream drizzling, riding high wide and handsom.
+Two scoops of the home made, hand cranked ice cream drizzling, riding high wide and handsome.
 A top that pleasure wedge please.

 The small town community events, the grange hall or church suppers.
 Those public gatherings small towns pour their heart and soul into is where you meet the neatest local people.

 Like this Maine farmer with a red addiction.

 But back to the Maine state factoid.
 The population hovers around 1.2 million with not a lot of movement in the needle.
 Call Maine roughly 320 miles long, 210 miles wide.

 Tally up the total acreage of the Pine Tree State to be 33,215 square miles of all natural four season beauty.

 The real magic of Maine is she is not over populated.
 Hate to say it but people, especially too many of them jammed in a small confine are anything but fun.